 Skip to main content

-The MCP ext-apps spec defines these communication methods:
+The MCP ext-apps protocol

 MethodDescription